iShubhamSharma/Inverted-Indexing-for-unstructured-data/README.md

 ## Third Stage:
 1) Computing the space time complexity factor and to find out the accuracy of result returned by the optimized indexing approach

+## Existing System Requirement

+The existing system under which the Minor is being developed has configuration details as follows :
+RAM: 8GB
+System Type: 64-bit Operating System
+Processor: Intel Core i5
+The results obtained, speed and time complexity depend on the system configuration as well.